A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Taxonomy

-\textbf{Reconstructive Methods.} The core idea of the reconstructive methods is forcing the network to encode the features in the graph and then recovering (part of) the graph information from the learned embeddings.
+The core idea of the reconstructive methods is forcing the network to encode the features in the graph and then recovering (part of) the graph information from the learned embeddings.
 Thus, the reconstructive methods focus on the intra-data information in the graph and adopt the node attributes and graph structure as the self-supervision signals.
 The general pipeline of reconstructive deep graph clustering methods is illustrated in Figure \ref{reconstructive}.
+The core designs of the reconstructive methods are the encoder architecture, decoder architecture, and reconstructed objective functions.
+Researchers improve reconstructive methods from these perspectives.